mathigon/textbooks/content/sequences/content.md

 {div.inline(slot="legend")} One example of an irrational number is [`pi`](gloss:pi).
-But if the angle between seeds is _{span.fib-action(data-value=0.31831)}`1/pi`_ of 360°, you still seem to get arms: 22 of them.
-This is because the fraction `22/7 = 3.1429…` is actually a pretty good approximation for `pi`.
+But if the angle between seeds is _{span.fib-action(data-value=0.31831)}`1/pi`_ of 360°, we still seem to get arms: 22 of them.
+That’s because the fraction `22/7 = 3.1429…` is a pretty good approximation for `pi`.
 What we really need is an irrational number that _can’t_ be closely approximated by a simple fraction.

 {div.inline(slot="legend")} It turns out that the [golden ratio](gloss:golden-ratio) is just that: the “most irrational” of all irrational numbers.
 If the angle